biorabbit/VRPerfKit_RSF/README.md

   * AMD FidelityFX Super Resolution
   * NVIDIA Image Scaling
   * AMD Contrast Adaptive Sharpening
-* FFR: Fixed foveated rendering (render center of image at full resolution, but drop resolution towards edges)
+* FFR: Fixed foveated rendering: render center of image at full resolution, but drop resolution towards edges
-  * Variable Rate Shading (only for NVIDIA RTX / GTX 16xx cards)
+  * VRS: Variable Rate Shading (only for NVIDIA RTX / GTX 16xx cards)
+  * RDM: Radial Density Mask (all GPUs)
 * HRM: Hidden radial mask: don't render pixels at the edges that are not visible in the headset.
   Many games already use this mask, but not all.
 This mod will allow you to force its usage.
-* Dynamic modes for FFR and HRM to apply only to keep target FPS.
+* Dynamic modes for FFR and HRM based on FPS:
+  * Apply only when needed.
+  * Change the radius dinamically.
+* Several extra compatibility options to work with more games.

 Supported VR runtimes: